BrianInGermany/americansingermany/README.md

 **Here is a quick summary of how our Slack works:**
 - Sign up for an account via the join link at the top of the page.
 - Post a hello message in the #general channel to introduce yourself.
-- Browse the channels on the left pane, and think about joining for individual cities, like #berlin, or topics, like #immigration-etc!
+- Browse the channels on the left pane, and join any topics you're into, or ask for one to be created.
 - Tip: there are also desktop apps for [windows](https://slack.com/downloads/windows), [mac](https://slack.com/downloads/mac) and [linux](https://slack.com/downloads/linux)
 - Tip: if you want to meet folks fast, join the #chat-roulette channel, and be randomly matched in 4-way chats once a week.